John Field (composer): Music

 Field became well known for his post-London style, probably developed in Moscow around 1807.
 The characteristic texture is that of a chromatically decorated melody over sonorous left-hand parts supported by sensitive pedalling.
 Field also had an affinity for ostinato patterns and pedal points, rather unusual for the prevailing styles of the day.
 Entirely representative of these traits are Field's 18 nocturnes and associated pieces such as Andante inedit, H 64.
 These works were some of the most influential music of the early Romantic period: they do not adhere to a strict formal scheme (such as the sonata form), and they create a mood without text or programme.
 These pieces were admired by Frédéric Chopin, who subsequently made the piano nocturne famous, and Franz Liszt, who published an edition of the nocturnes based on rare Russian sources that incorporated late revisions by Field.
 Liszt's preface to the said edition was an extensive eulogy for Field and his nocturnes.

 Field also gave a few lessons to the young Mikhail Glinka, who was to become the first notable Russian composer.

 Similarly influential were Field's early piano concertos, which occupied a central place in the development of the genre in the 19th century.
 Already the earliest of these works show competent and imaginative orchestration, and bold, original piano writing.
-One interesting trait of his piano concertos is their limited choice of keys: they all use either E-flat major or C major at some point (or both, in the last concerto's case).
+One interesting trait of his piano concertos is their limited choice of keys: they all use either E♭ major or C major at some point (or both, in the last concerto's case).
 Composers such as Hummel, Kalkbrenner, Mendelssohn and Moscheles were influenced by these works, which are particularly notable for their central movements, frequently nocturne-like.
 Some of the less-known works were also historically important: particularly the piano fantasies, in which Field pioneered the Romantic large-scale episodic structure.

 None of his piano sonatas, and only two of his seven piano concertos, have a formal slow movement.
 In performance, Field would interpolate an existing nocturne in a related key or improvise one.